Skip to main content

 How Europe's Landmark Legislation Reshapes AI Development Globally

-With the EU AI Act, coming into force on the 1st of August 1 2024, it marks a turning point in global AI regulation and development.
+With the EU AI Act coming into force on 1 August 2024, it marks a turning point in global AI regulation and development.

 This guide explains what the Act entails, why it's significant worldwide, and what steps companies and individuals — both within and outside the EU — should take to prepare for its far-reaching implications.